 The subject Child Development is designed to help you develop a strong in-depth understanding of the developmental process of children.
-The course consists of three mandatory modules which cover intellectual, social, physical and nutritional development.
-Over the two years, you will take part in project work, practical investigations, design activities and an exam.
-In your child study, you will use the knowledge that you have learnt and apply it to explain the physical, social and intellectual development of a child from birth to the age of five.
+The course consists of three mandatory modules which cover topics as stated below.
+Over the two years, you will take part in a wide range of factual studies, project tasks, practical investigations, design activities and a written exam.
+You will also have the opportunity to observe the development of a child, using the knowledge that you have learnt and apply it to explain the physical, social and intellectual development of a child from one to five years.
+You will also plan and evaluate play activities for a child aged one to five years for a chosen area of development.